psc-g/psc-g.github.io/content/posts/mentoring/reviewing.md

 it as a learning opportunity and as a way to improve our field; you'll want high quality reviewers for your own papers!

-Finally, I approach reviewing the way I approach interviewing canddiates:
+Finally, I approach reviewing the way I approach interviewing candidates:
 > _Look for reasons to accept the paper, rather than looking for reasons to reject the paper._

 Thanks, and good luck!

+## Acknowledgements

+Thanks to Marlos C. Machado and Johan Samir Obando-Ceron for their feedback in improving this post!